wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    * The same app in other languages: Go, dotnet C#, Java, Ruby to compare and learn

-<a target="_blank" href="https://www.youtube.com/watch?v=JvPDGcl9Rzs">VIDEO: Meet the team which created this talk about their sample code (in Go)</a>.

-## What does this contribute?

-{% include whatever.html %}

-This article provides a step-by-step deep-dive tour, with commentary, contrasting code across several repositories created by developers inside and outside HashiCorp.

-1. Navigate to a folder, and obtain the repo for your language of choice.
+1. Obtain the repo for your language of choice.
 For example:

    <pre><strong>git clone https://github.com/hashicorp/hello-vault-spring
    cd hello-vault-spring